sVujke/nba-player-positions-machine-learning/README.md

 #Conclusion

-### 5 positions

-The most accurate prediction of player position based on individual statistics can be made when classification is performed in 5 positions (5 classes) which is probably why this is the most common way to name positions.

-Both Naive Bayes and SVM gave good results These algorithms do not tolerate redundant features, therefore removing such features increases their accuracy.
-On the orher hand, Logistic Regression does tolerate redundant features, they actually increase the algorithm's accuracy, but not for more than 2 - 2.5% in this case.

-The best results were achieved when using Univariate Feature selection.

 ### 3 positions

 In the case of classifying players in three positions, feature selection based on domain knowledge performed a little better than the Univariate feature selection.